AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 role: User, Admin
 exl-id: 67240ad0-1a7c-4e58-a518-1e36d771f1a1
 ---
-# Dynamic Media image profiles {#image-profiles}
+# Dynamic Media Image Profiles {#image-profiles}

-When uploading images, you can automatically crop the image upon upload by applying an image profile to the folder.
+When uploading images, you can automatically crop the image upon upload by applying an Image Profile to the folder.

 >[!IMPORTANT]
 >
 >&bull; Smart Crop is available only in Dynamic Media - Scene7 mode.
->&bull; Image profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.
+>&bull; Image Profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.

 ## Crop options {#crop-options}